-The AD7734 can be reset by the $\overline{\text{RESET}}$ pin or by writing a reset sequence to the AD7734 serial interface.
+The AD7734 can be reset by the \overline{RESET} pin or by writing a reset sequence to the AD7734 serial interface.

-The reset sequence is $N \times 0 + 32 \times 1$, which could be the data sequence 00h + FFh + FFh + FFh in a byte-oriented interface.
+The reset sequence is $N \times 0 + 32 \times 1$, which could be the data sequence 00h + FFh + FFh + FFh + FFh in a byte-oriented interface.
 The AD7734 also features a power-on reset with a trip point of 2 V and goes to the defined default state after power-on.

-It is the system designer's responsibility to prevent an unwanted write operation to the AD7734.
-The unwanted write operation could happen when a spurious clock appears on the SCLK while the $\overline{\text{CS}}$ pin is low.
-It should be noted that on system power-on, if the AD7734 interface signals are floating or undefined, the part can be inadvertently configured into an unknown state.
-This could be easily overcome by initiating either a hardware reset event or a 32 ones reset sequence as the first step in the system configuration.
+It is the responsibility of the system designer to prevent an unwanted write operation to the AD7734.
+The unwanted write operation can happen when a spurious clock appears on the SCLK while the $\overline{\text{CS}}$ pin is low.
+It should be noted that on system power-on, if the AD7734 interface signals are floating or undefined, the device can inadvertently be configured into an unknown state.
+This can be overcome easily by initiating either a hardware reset event or a 32 ones reset sequence as the first step in the system configuration.